HCHogan/Memorize/Notes/swiftui.md

 They probably turn right and call a function in View called modifier.
 .aspectRatio(2/3) -> .modifier(AspectRatio(2/3)) where AspectRatio() can be anything conforms to ViewModifier protocol

+### Animation
+Animation is a smoothed out portrayal in your UI...
+... over a period of time (which is configurable and usually brief) ... of a change that has already happened (very recently)

+point of animation is to make the user experience less abrupted and draw their attention to things that are changing

+Animation works only on Views in container already on screen only work on modifier
+.animation is more like .font, it will pass down to everything inside the container while .padding takes up space and pass the space left to the things inside the container

+### Transitions
+Transitions specify how to animate the arrival/departure of Views in CTAAOS.
+Just a pair of ViewModifiers.
+One of the modifier is the "before" viewmodifier of the View that's on the move Another is the "after" one. just a version of "changes in arguments to view modifiers" animation.
+**Transition** is like .padding, attached to the whole ViewContainer

 ## MVVM Model-View-ViewModel
 + A "code organizing" architectural design paradigm.
 + Works in concert with the concept of "reactive" user-interfaces.